aaravtiku/cse15l-lab-reports/labreport4.md

 ## Challenge Tasks
 In this lab report, I will discuss the steps involved for the Lab Challenge that took place on 22/02.

-Before starting the challenge, it is important to generate SSH keys for both ieng6 and Github.
+Before starting the challenge, it is important to generate SSH keys for both ieng6 and Github first.
 It can be done as follows:

 ### Generating SSH keys for ieng6